 - Potential to contribute to future improvements or advances in nursing education

-Members of the Journal’s Editorial Board and Review Panel nominate articles during the blind review process, and the recipient of the award is selected from these nominations by the Journal’s editors, editorial staff, and the publisher.
-The award is presented at the annual Journal of Nursing Education Editorial Board meeting, held during the National League for Nursing’s annual Education Summit each September.
+The Journal’s Editors select the top 5 to 7 articles, which are then independently reviewed and rated by a panel of Editorial Board members.
+The article selected to receive the award is presented to the article’s author(s) at the annual Journal of Nursing Education Editorial Board meeting, held during the National League for Nursing’s annual Education Summit each September.
 The award recipient(s) are invited to attend the Editorial Board meeting to receive the award, which includes a plaque, a cash prize, and a 1-year subscription to the Journal of Nursing Education.
-The recipient(s) are also invited to serve on the Journal of Nursing Education Review Panel for a term.
-Winners are announced in the October print issue of the Journal.
+The winning article is announced in the September print issue of the Journal.